pauldijou/elm-kernel-helpers/README.md

 **task.rawSpawn(task: Task): Process**

-**task.fromCallback(callback): Task**
+**task.fromCallback(callback: Function): Task**

-The `callback` argument should be a function with two arguments: `succeed` and `fail` that you should call when resolving your task.
+The `callback` argument should be a function with two arguments, `succeed` and `fail`, that you should call when resolving your task.
 It's the exact same pattern as when creating a `Promise` in JavaScript.

 ```javascript
 var helpers = _pauldijou$elm_kernel_helpers$Native_Kernel_Helpers